35 Similes for Slow – As Slow as a Snail

 Meaning: This simile refers to the image of a heavy, slow-moving horse pulling a plow across a field, suggesting hard, slow labor.

-• The project moved as slow as a horse pulling a plow, with lots of effort but little visible progress.
+• The project moved as slowly as a horse pulling a plow, with lots of effort but little visible progress.

 • Her effort to explain the situation felt as slow as a horse pulling a plow, but eventually, she made her point clear.